kalbun/GENIS/README.md

 -s SEED:
   Allows to set the seed for the random generator.
 The default is 1967.
   Specify the same seed used for genisCalc.

+-l FILE:
+  When genisTrain is loaded with a list of paths, it consolidates all the data in one single file called overall_results.csv.
+With this parameter, it is possible to skip the consolidation process and directly read that file.
+This flag has priority over the list of paths.

 ### genisTrain output files